meshenger-app/meshenger-android/README.md

 # CupLink

-Voice- and video calls without any server or Internet access.
-Simply scan each others QR-Code and call each other.
-This works in many local networks such as community mesh networks, company networks or at home.
+Voice and video calls without any server or Internet access.
+Simply scan each other's QR code and call each other.
+This works in many local networks such as community mesh networks, company networks, or at home.
+By default, CupLink uses the RiV mesh network for seamless connectivity, but it can also operate independently.

-Features:
+## Features

-- voice and video calls
+- Voice and video calls
-- no accounts or registration
+- No accounts or registration required
-- encrypted communication
+- Encrypted communication
-- database backup and encryption
+- Database backup and encryption
-- add custom addresses to reach contacts
+- Ability to add custom addresses to reach contacts

 ## Documentation

-CupLink exchanges the contact name and IP address via QR-Code.
-An IP address is sufficient to connect to clients.
-This does not even need a DHCP server.
+CupLink exchanges the contact name and IP address via QR code.
+An IP address is sufficient to connect to clients, and there is no need for a DHCP server.
+CupLink utilizes RiV Mesh virtual static IPv6 addresses to establish connections.

-Details can be found in the [Documentation](docs/Documentation.md) or in the [FAQ](docs/faq.md).
+For comprehensive details, please refer to the [Documentation](docs/Documentation.md) or the [FAQ](docs/faq.md).

-## Build
+## Build Instructions

-Starting from version 0.4.6.x WebRTC library should be pre-built and places into app/libs directory.
-Corresponding instruction on how to build it can be found [here](https://dev.to/ethand91/webrtc-for-beginners-part-55-building-the-webrtc-android-library-e8l).
-Also 0.4.6.x migrated to [Unified Plan](https://www.callstats.io/blog/what-is-unified-plan-and-how-will-it-affect-your-webrtc-development).
+Starting from version 0.4.6.x, the WebRTC library must be pre-built and placed into the `app/libs` directory.
+Instructions for building the library can be found [here](https://dev.to/ethand91/webrtc-for-beginners-part-55-building-the-webrtc-android-library-e8l).
+Additionally, version 0.4.6.x has migrated to the [Unified Plan](https://www.callstats.io/blog/what-is-unified-plan-and-how-will-it-affect-your-webrtc-development).